adamGini/ts-react-2/README.md

+#note:
+main branch covers up to episode 24. the rest is on separate branches

-# Getting Started with Create React App
+## Getting Started with Create React App

 ###cli command:
 npx create-react-app . --template typescript